 About Aminatta Forna

 Aminatta Forna was born in Scotland, raised in Sierra Leone and Britain and spent periods of her childhood in Iran, Thailand and Zambia.
 She is the award-winning author of the novels The Hired Man, The Memory of Love and Ancestor Stones, and a memoir The Devil that Danced on the Water.
 Aminatta is Professor of Creative Writing at Bath Spa University and in 2013 held the post of Sterling Brown Distinguished Visiting Professor at Williams College, Massachusetts.
+In March 2014 Aminatta Forna was named as a winner of a Donald Windham-Sandy M. Campbell Literature Prize awarded annually by Yale University.

 The Hired Man is the story of a Croatian village and the English family who buy a holiday home there, it is a tale of war, betrayal and secrets that linger.
 The Hired Man was picked as one of the Best Books of 2013 by National Public Radio in the US where it was also a Barnes & Nobles 2013 Critics Choice.
 The Hired Man was selected as one of the best book of 2013 by The Boston Globe, The San Francisco Chronicle, The Independent, The Evening Standard, The Australian and the NZ Listener.